Temp1231112/BStf/untitled.md

 Okay, I admit, I was actually going to “kick the wheels” as I thought that she wants me to check them.
 But now, when looking at the wheels when she is driving the van out, I can see them all being fine.

-Next I drive the SLK in to the garage, and disconnect the battery cable.
-And then as commanded, I close the doors. at the same time when she drives the van into the front of the front door, and stops there letting the motor run, warming it up.
-And when the garage door is well locked, looking as abandoned as it was, even with the rusted iron scrap put back in its place in front of the door, I’m going to there as well.
+Next I drive the SLK into the garage, and disconnect the battery cable.
+And then as commanded, I close the doors.
+At the same time when she drives the van into the front of the front door, and stops there letting the motor run, warming it up.
+When the garage door is well locked, looking as abandoned as it was, even with the rusted iron scrap put back in its place in front of the door, I’m going there as well.

-We put our backpacks in, me having still the one I robbed from the terrorists, or whatever mercenaries they are, and she throwing in hers.
-Then we’ll shut down the place, close the doors of the house, make sure that everything is exactly like it was, with double check one detail at the time.
+We put our backpacks in, me still having the one I robbed from the terrorists, or whatever mercenaries they are, and her throwing in hers.
+Then we’ll shut down the place, close the doors of the house, make sure that everything is exactly like it was, with a double check on details.

-And then we’ll jump into the van, she on the driver’s seat, and me onto the passenger’s.
-The doggy takes the place in the middle on the top of the motor’s cover.
-Slamming the doors closed, she putting on the first gear, going to go.
+And then we’ll jump into the van, her on the driver’s seat, and me onto the passenger’s.
+The doggy takes the place in the middle on top of the motor’s cover.
+Slamming the doors closed, her putting on the first gear, getting to go.

-I lift my feet on the top of the dashboard, take the most comfortable position possible, at the same time when she starts driving a very narrow rocky road.
-Then I ask:
+I lift my feet on top of the dashboard, take the most comfortable position possible, at the same time when she starts driving down a very narrow rocky road, I ask:

     - Why did you choose this van?